Willy Adames Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.91).
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.91).

-- The right-hander last pitched on Monday against the Washington Nationals, when he threw five innings, allowing two earned runs while giving up six hits.
+- In his last appearance on Tuesday, June 20, the right-hander threw four innings against the Colorado Rockies, allowing two earned runs while surrendering three hits.

-- The 29-year-old has amassed a 6.72 ERA and 7.4 strikeouts per nine innings across 14 games this season, while giving up a batting average of .308 to opposing hitters.
+- The 31-year-old has put up an ERA of 4.11, with 8.8 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.